RTEMS/rtems-docs/c_user/interrupt_manager.rst

 To minimize the masking of lower or equal priority level interrupts, the ISR should perform the minimum actions required to service the interrupt.
 Other non-essential actions should be handled by application tasks.
-Once the user’s ISR has completed, it returns control to the RTEMS interrupt manager which will perform task dispatching and restore the registers saved before the ISR was invoked.
+Once the user's ISR has completed, it returns control to the RTEMS interrupt manager which will perform task dispatching and restore the registers saved before the ISR was invoked.